jonakieling/space/README.md

 * hold `left ctrl` to show *circuitry*, you can list the items by pressing `Enter` (switch through with `↑` and `↓`, and close it with `i`)
 * press `Insert` to switch to *edit mode*

+* and there is Gnoerf, to whom you may speak but beware, there is nothing but emptiness behind his words

 # edit mode
 pressing `Insert`
 * move the *cursor* with `↑`,`→`,`↓` and `←`